instrumental-products/agent-os/README.md

 #### Example 2: Quick Bug Fix

 ```
-@~/.claude/agent-os/instructions/plan-project
+@~/.agent-os/instructions/create-spec

 Users report the dashboard is slow when filtering by date
 ```

-Even for bug fixes, your agent creates a mini-project with clear tasks.
+Even for bug fixes, your agent creates a mini-spec with clear tasks.

 #### Example 3: Continuing Work